FordPipatkittikul/web-dev-learning/Frontend/Learning_JavaScript/ES2020/README.md

 # ES2020

 promise.allSettled() doesn't care about resolve or reject.
-We can not do that in promise.all()
+We can not do that in promise.all() bc for promise.all(), promises need ti be resolve.

     E.X.
     const promiseOne = new Promise((resolve, reject) =>